hokashun/docsify/docs/feedback.md

 Our team will review your Pull Request and may provide feedback or request further changes.
 Collaboration with our developers is an integral part of the process, so please be responsive to comments and feedback.

+## Thank You for Joining our Developer Community

 We appreciate your interest in contributing and providing feedback to our project.
 Your participation is essential in helping us maintain and enhance our software.
 If you have any questions or need assistance, please don't hesitate to reach out to our team through GitHub or other available communication channels.
 Thank you for being a part of our developer community!